Home>Academics>Master Programs>Sciences Po Law School Clinic

 Written Application

-Eligible Students have to apply via this Google form.
-A Sciences Po Student email address is required to access this form.
+Eligible students apply via this Google form.
+A Sciences Po email address is required to access this form.
+Upon completing the Google form, you will receive an automated confirmation email.

-To be considered for admission in one of the 5 clinical programs, students must include the following documents:
+To be considered for admission in one of the five clinical programs, students must include the following documents:

-- A motivation letter focusing on 2 preselected projects (in order of preference) you would like to apply for in the same clinical program (i.e. if you apply for the HEDG program, your motivation letter needs to focus on 2 of the pre-selected HEDG projects available this year); if you apply for the JETE program, your motivation letter needs to focus on 2 of the pre-selected JETE projects available this year, etc.).
+• A motivation letter focusing on two preselected projects (in order of preference) you would like to apply for in the same clinical program (i.e. if you apply for the HEDG program, your motivation letter needs to focus on two of the pre-selected HEDG projects available this year); if you apply for the JETE program, your motivation letter needs to focus on two of the pre-selected JETE projects available this year, etc.).

 Interview Process